kiith-sa/upjs-gamedev/README.rst

   every time they are modified
 * Topic slides for at least 2 different non-intro topics
 * Complete draft of the intro topic
+* Use git-annex with remote file storage to store large files

 ------
 Topics